About the Exhibition

 Michelle Lopez, Woadsonner

-For Halcyon Days, Michelle Lopez (b.1970, USA) created Woadsonner, “a small sports car covered in beige leather and placed on a specially lighted pedestal,” (Carol Vogel, The New York Times).
+For Halcyon Days, Michelle Lopez (b.
+1970, Bridgeport, CT) created Woadsonner, “a small sports car covered in beige leather and placed on a specially lighted pedestal” (Carol Vogel, The New York Times).

 Peter Rostovsky, Anti-Hero Monument

-New York Times writer Carol Vogel described Peter Rostovsky’s (b.1970, St. Petersburg, Russia) Anti-Hero Monument as exploring “historical memory with a sculptural installation that includes an eight-foot-tall mountain on which a tiny bronze figure looks out over the commons.”
+New York Times writer Carol Vogel described Anti-Hero Monument by Peter Rostovsky (b.
+1970, St. Petersburg, Russia) as exploring “historical memory with a sculptural installation that includes an eight-foot-tall mountain on which a tiny bronze figure looks out over the commons.”

 Jude Tallichet, White Noise (Ebbets Field)

-New York Times critic Roberta Smith described Jude Tallichet’s (b.1954, Louisville, KY) work, White Noise (Ebbets Field) as “a large, ghost-white model of a portion of the lost stadium; its arched exterior evokes the glories of Rome, and every 70 minutes, the sounds of cheering crowds and hot-dog sellers waft through its shell.”
+New York Times critic Roberta Smith described work, White Noise (Ebbets Field) by Jude Tallichet (b.
+1954, Louisville, KY) as “a large, ghost-white model of a portion of the lost stadium; its arched exterior evokes the glories of Rome, and every 70 minutes, the sounds of cheering crowds and hot-dog sellers waft through its shell.”